In Peregian Springs, on the Sunshine Coast, Queensland, Australia.

 Well, this is the thing.
 You won’t until you’ve tried it.

-Anita is a trauma-informed counsellor.
+Anita is an Internal Family Systems (IFS) Practitioner, trauma-informed counsellor.
 She uses a range of evidence-based psychotherapeutic approaches and will apply them as they best suit you.
 But like everything in life, there is no magic bullet.
 You’ll need to actively take part in your own healing process.
 This is where your own intuition, courage and willingness will play a big part.

 It’s your therapy, we progress at your speed and according to your requirements.
 You may decide to come once a week or a fortnight.
 If you wish to come more frequently for a period of time, we can work together to find times that suit us both.